 - Blocker and Woerdt.
 2001.
 A comparison of corneal sensitivity between brachycephalic and Domestic Short-haired cats.
 Veterinary Ophthalmology.

 - Costa et al. 2019.
 Feline Sino-orbital Fungal Infection Caused by Aspergillus and Scopulariopsis.
 ASV.

 - Gioso et al 2004.
 Oral Anatomy of the Dog and Cat in Veterinary Dentistry Practice.
 Veterinary Clinics Small Animal Practice.

 - Noller et al 2006.
 Computed tomography-anatomy of the normal feline nasolacrimal drainage system.
-Pub Med.
+Veterinary Radiology and Ultrasound.

-- Meola, SD 2013.
+- Meola, 2013.
 Brachycephalic Airway Syndrome.
 Topics in Companion Animal Medicine.

 - Oechtering et al 2010.
 Brachycephaly in dog and cat: a “human induced” obstruction of the upper airways.
 Pneumologie.